Rafer Johnson: Biography

 Due to injury, Johnson missed the 1957 and 1959 seasons (the latter due to a car accident), but he broke the world record in 1958 and again in 1960.
 The crown to his career came at the 1960 Summer Olympics in Rome.
 His most serious rival was Yang Chuan-Kwang (C. K. Yang) of Taiwan.
 Yang also studied at UCLA; the two trained together under UCLA track coach Elvin C. "Ducky" Drake and had become friends.
 In the decathlon, the lead swung back and forth between them.
 Finally, after nine events, Johnson led Yang by a small margin, but Yang was known to be better in the final event, the 1500 m.
 According to The Telegraph (UK), "legend has it" that Drake gave coaching to both men, with him advising Johnson to stay close to Yang and be ready for "a hellish sprint" at the end, and advising Yang to put as much distance between himself and Johnson before the final sprint as possible.

 Johnson ran his personal best at 4:49.7 and finished just 1.2 sec slower than Yang, winning the gold by 58 points with an Olympic record total of 8,392 points.
 Both athletes were exhausted and drained and came to a stop a few paces past the finish line leaning against each other for support.
 With this victory, Johnson ended his athletic career.

 At UCLA, Johnson also played basketball under legendary coach John Wooden and was a starter for the Bruins on their 1958–59 team.
 Wooden considered Johnson a great defensive player, but sometimes regretted holding back his teams early in his coaching career, remarking, "imagine Rafer Johnson on the [fast] break."

-Johnson was selected by the Los Angeles Rams in the 28th round (333rd overall) of the 1959 NFL Draft as a running back.
+Johnson was selected by the Los Angeles Rams in the 28th round (333rd overall) of the 1959 NFL draft as a running back.
+Johnson was also selected as a guard by the Los Angeles Jets as one of their two territorial selections in the inaugural 1961 ABL draft alongside Gary Phillips.
+However, he would never play for either Los Angeles based team or in either professional sports league.